trk20/APS-Optimizer/README.md

 ![export-button](readme-images/export-button.png)

 This will give you a pop-up menu displaying the number of each shape placed, the total material cost, and the block count for the generated prefab.
 You can select the result height using the target height (between 1 and 8 for 3-clip and 4-clip).
+If exporting 3 or 4 clip tetris, there will be an option to include the bottom ejector and ammo intake layer.
 Pressing "Save" will allow you to navigate and save the prefab to your From The Depths prefab folder or a subfolder to allow placement in-game - located at `...\From The Depths\Player Profiles\{username}\PrefabsVersion2\`.

 ![save-blueprint](readme-images/save-blueprint.png)